-As the Town completed the year, its governmental funds (as presented in the balance sheet - Exhibit III) reported a combined fund balance of \$34,984, which is an increase from last year's total of \$32,208.
-The primary reason for the increase is the change in the general fund balance.
+As the Town completed the year, its governmental funds (as presented in the balance sheet - Exhibit III) reported a combined fund balance of \$47,714, which is a slight increase from last year's total of \$47,176.
+The primary reason for the increase can be traced to the non-major funds which benefited from positive operations in the sewer utility fund.